Skip to Content

 Chayote is quite versatile and can be eaten raw, steamed, baked, or boiled.
 When eaten raw, it tastes similar to jicama.

-The fact that they are so mild makes them a great candidate for a recipe like this low-carb apple dessert.
+Because they are so mild, they are a great candidate for a recipe like this low-carb apple dessert.

 Chayote Nutrition